ICI3D/DAIDD/schedule/shadow.md

 	* [Intro (from live workshop)](https://youtu.be/wpxnkyKDAyA)
 	* [Discussion](https://youtu.be/WI1iYRprM2Y)
 	* [Lecture handouts](https://github.com/dushoff/disease_dynamics/blob/master/outputs/family.handouts.pdf); [Draft slides](https://github.com/dushoff/disease_dynamics/blob/master/outputs/family.draft.pdf)
-- Video lecture: Modeling in practice: The life cycle of a modeling project, from conception to publication NOTE (hargrove) OR TBD - could re-record with a different example; probably nice to have the discussion session from the person giving the lecture
+- Video lecture: Modeling in practice: The life cycle of a modeling project, from conception to publication NOTE (hargrove) OR (reiner) - could re-record with a different example; probably nice to have the discussion session from the person giving the lecture
     - [Part 1](https://youtu.be/cPLBzQGz2lM)
     - [Part 2](https://youtu.be/2IrPJCqff7g)
     - [Part 3](https://youtu.be/meEJ7ys10WA)